etwk/blog/content/lists/books.md

 - [ ] Tiny Habits: The Small Changes that Change Everything
 - [ ] Reinventing Your Life: The Breakthrough Program to End Negative Behavior and Feel Great Again #psychology
 - [ ] If You Live To 100, You Might As Well Be Happy #philosophy
+- [ ] The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work (Shawn Achor) #trading #must

 ## Sexuality
 - [ ] Testo Junkie: Sex, Drugs, and Biopolitics in the Pharmacopornographic Era #memoir #philosophy #gender